apache/pekko/docs/src/main/paradox/project/migration-guide-1.0.x-1.1.x.md

 * `Supervision.restart` doesn't have an equivalent `SubstreamCancelStrategy`.
 Since it doesn't make semantic sense for `SubFlow`s it behaves the same way as `Supervision.stop`.

-The potential behavioural change results from the fact that in Apache Pekko Streams the default `Supervision` strategy is `Supervision.stop` whereas the default `SubstreamCancelStrategy` for Apache Pekko 1.0.x is `SubstreamCancelStrategy.drain` (which translates to `Supervision.resume` in Apache Pekko 1.1.x).
+The potential behavior change results from the fact that in Apache Pekko Streams the default `Supervision` strategy is `Supervision.stop` whereas the default `SubstreamCancelStrategy` for Apache Pekko 1.0.x is `SubstreamCancelStrategy.drain` (which translates to `Supervision.resume` in Apache Pekko 1.1.x).
 This means that when you upgrade from Apache Pekko 1.0.x to 1.1.x its possible that previously if `SubFlow`s resulted in errors the parent stream would continue to operate whereas in Apache Pekko 1.1.x the stream would cancel.

-If you would like to keep the previous Apache Pekko 1.0.x behaviour you can just specify the `Supervision.resumingDecider` attribute on your stream in the standard way, i.e. you would change
+If you would like to keep the previous Apache Pekko 1.0.x behavior you can just specify the `Supervision.resumingDecider` attribute on your stream in the standard way.
+That is, you would change

 @@@div { .group-java }
 ```java